Day 0 (OPTIONAL ADD-ON): ACCLIMATIZATION IS THE KEY

 - It is an extremely remote village and chiefly inhabited by nomads.
 Spending time here makes your connection with nature raw and pure.
 Visit the monastery and mingle with the nomads to feel the nomadic way of life.
 Camp here in the nomadic village and this brings us to the end of the trek but the adventure goes on.

 - The trek is over.
-Now, get ready for one of the greatest rides ever.
+Now, get ready for a beautiful drive to Leh.

-- You will leave for Manali from Karzok in vehicles.
+- You will leave for Leh from Karzok in shared vehicles.

 (if you would like us to make arrangements in 3 star hotel please let us know in advance.
 For stay in a nice homestay in Leh, please choose day 14 from Add-ons).